How to write an invoice in 5 simple steps (2024)

 5. Save and send the invoice

-There are several ways to ensure that an invoice gets in front of your customers:
+There are several ways to ensure that an invoice gets to your customer:

 • Email: You can send the invoice to the customer’s email address.
 This is a fast and convenient option, but there is a risk that the invoice could end up in the customer’s spam folder or be intercepted by third parties.